 Of those 391 deaths, 290 were people age 65 and older and seven were children under the age of 18.

-Officials are already reporting that influenza cases are higher than this time last year.
+Officials are already reporting that influenza cases are higher than this time a year ago.

 The CDC recommends vaccination against the flu for everyone 6 months and older.